-Currently, 15 MDUSs and 10 SDUSs have been installed at 25 foreign organizations since 2011 including Air Force weather Agency of US(Guam and Okinawa), Department of Meteorology of Sri Lanka, Hongkong Observatory, Laos Department of Meteorology and Hydrology, Central Weather Bureau of Taiwan, Japan Agency Marine-Earth Sciences and Technology, Chulalongkorn University in Thailand, Vietnamese Air Force and Air Defence and so on.
+Currently, 16 MDUSs and 11 SDUSs have been installed at 17 foreign organizations since 2011 including Air Force weather Agency of US(Guam and Okinawa), Department of Meteorology of Sri Lanka, Hongkong Observatory, Laos Department of Meteorology and Hydrology, Central Weather Bureau of Taiwan, Japan Agency Marine-Earth Sciences and Technology, Chulalongkorn University in Thailand, Vietnamese Air Force and Air Defence and so on.

-For ODA (Official Development Assistance) activities, KMA had supported COMS receiving, processing systems and education program for the Philippines being managed by KOICA (Korea International Cooperation Agency) for two years from 2014 as a follow-up project for Sri Lanka which was accomplished in 2012.
-Now KMA is preparing to extend this kind of project to Asian user countries for GEO-KOMPSAT-2A.
+For ODA (Official Development Assistance) activities, KMA had supported COMS receiving, processing systems and education program for the Philippines being managed by KOICA (Korea International Cooperation Agency) for two years from 2014 as a follow-up project for Sri Lanka which was accomplished in 2012 and keep planning to extend this kind of project to any other Asian user countries.